malstor/thunderx-ubuntu/README.md

 Downgrade to the T49 BIOS version, F02 has some fixes for pantsdown, however it seems to cause some issues with the main ubuntu kernels available; the issue is the shared BMC memory, this board is really beata XD

 MT30-GS1
-Use Ubuntu 18.04.3 and hold the kernel at 4.15.0-55-generic Set the following boot flags at install: console=tty0 immou.passthrough=1 acpi=force After installing add: arm-smmu.disable_bypass=n
+Use Ubuntu 18.04.3 and hold the kernel at 4.15.0-45-generic Set the following boot flags at install: console=tty0 immou.passthrough=1 acpi=force
+#with other kernels, if you have issues, after installing add: arm-smmu.disable_bypass=n

 MT30-GS0
 Use Ubuntu 18.04.1 to install and update to the latest version via apt update/upgrade update to the 4.15.0-129-generic kernel after the install.